msoumik78/hireable-coder-java/README.md

 # Technical details and Pre-requisites
 - Written using core java and spring boot framework
-- Deployed to AWS Lambda
+- Deployed to AWS Lambda.
+Refer to this [guide](https://github.com/aws/serverless-java-container/wiki/Quick-start---Spring-Boot3) for details.

 # How to build locally